mcgill-csus/Constitution/Constitution.md

 1. Act as liaison between the U1 students and the Executive Council;
 2. Represent the views of the U1 students at meetings of the Executive Council;
 3. Hold a meeting of the U1 students when necessary.

-### 21.2 Help Desk Representative

-The Help Desk Representative shall:

-1. Act as liaison between the Help Desk tutors and the Executive Council;
-2. Find, interview, and appoint tutors to the Help Desk;
-3. Create and maintain the schedule for tutors;
-4. Obtain and deliver to all tutors who have successfully completed their appointment a letter attesting to the number of hours they have contributed at the end of each academic semester;
-5. Organize and deliver rewards for the tutors to recognize their contribution.

 ## 22. Meetings of the Executive Council